If you have not signed up for NASM CPT, sign up here to save 25% with my personal code PTP25.

 General definitions you need to memorize

-- How muscular imbalances are caused: Muscular imbalances are caused by a variety of different things including emotional duress, repetitive movements, bad training techniques, the lack of neuromuscular efficiency, poor core strength, cumulative trauma and stress caused by postural problems.
+How muscular imbalances are caused: Muscular imbalances are caused by various things, including emotional duress, repetitive movements, bad training techniques, the lack of neuromuscular efficiency, poor core strength, cumulative trauma, and stress caused by postural problems.

-- The differences between obesity and overweight: Being overweight is considered having a BMI index between the ranges of 25 and 29.9 and between 25 and 30 pounds over the recommended height to weight ratio.
+The differences between obesity and overweight: Being overweight is considered to have a BMI index between the ranges of 25 and 29.9 and between 25 and 30 pounds over the recommended height to weight ratio.
 Being obese is considered having a BMI of 30 or more with at least 30 pounds overweight for the height to weight ratio.

-- Proprioception: Proprioception is the cumulative input into the central nervous system coming from the various Mechanoreceptors in the body that sense limb movement as well as body position.
-For example, while running your feet send proprioceptive feedback depending on the type of surface you are running on.
+Proprioception: Proprioception is the cumulative input into the central nervous system coming from the various Mechanoreceptors in the body that sense limb movement and body position.
+For example, while running, your feet send proprioceptive feedback depending on the type of surface you are running on.

-- Currently, 66% of people in the United States that are over 20 years old or overweight.
-34% of this 66% are classified as obese.
+Currently, 66% of people in the United States are over 20 years old or overweight.
+34% of this, 66% are classified as obese.

 The NASM code of professional conduct

-Make sure to keep an accurate record of client records and financial transactions in order to pay all taxes that are due for four complete years.
+Ensure to keep an accurate record of client records and financial transactions to pay all taxes due for four complete years.
 Never get sexually involved with a personal training client.
-Always practice the truth with how you advertise your services and make sure to have liability insurance at all times.
+Always practice the truth with how you advertise your services, and make sure to have liability insurance at all times.

 Ethical and legal

 Make sure to always stay within the law that is connected to the area where you are training.
-Make sure to keep records that are truthful and always be responsible for how accurate they are.
+Ensure to keep truthful records and always be responsible for their accuracy.

 Make sure to keep your client’s documents and personal information secure and respect their right to privacy.

-Whenever you are with the client you should always practice being as professional as you can.
+It would be best if you practiced being as professional as possible whenever you are with the client.
 Effective communication with their clients is important to keep a safe environment.
-Make sure you are wearing appropriate clothing for training and maintain great hygiene standards.
-When you are an encounter a situation that is outside of your scope of knowledge, make sure to always refer your personal training client to a doctor.
+Ensure you wear appropriate clothing for training and maintain great hygiene standards.
+When you encounter a situation outside your knowledge, always refer your personal training client to a doctor.